 Effect of paid work on your current benefits

-Bear in mind that any money you earn after State Pension age may affect income-related benefits such as Pension Credit and Housing Benefit
+Money you earn after State Pension age may affect income-related benefits such as Pension Credit and Housing Benefit.

-Staff at The Pension Service can tell you how income from paid work will affect your Pension Credit and other benefits.
+Staff at the Northern Ireland Pension Centre can tell you how income from paid work will affect your Pension Credit and other benefits.
 They can also advise you on how putting off claiming your State Pension might affect your benefit entitlement.